-ESED - Elementary Education/Special Education Program: ESED is the abbreviation of the major code within SHU's student record system.
-ESED is for teacher candidates enrolled in the College of Education & Human Services (CEHS) dual certification program in Elementary Education and Special Education.
+EART - Tracking Education or Pre-Education Major: EART is the abbreviation of the major code within SHU's student record system.
+EART is for teacher candidates enrolled in the College of Education & Human Services (CEHS) but have not met all of the state required entrance criteria to be a full education major in any program.
+These students are tracking education or pre-education and follow the same program requirements as ESED, SCED or SSED until they officially join a program, typically in their sophomore year.